lastpass/lastpass-cli/README.md

 ## Documentation

-Install `asciidoc` and `xsltproc` if they is not already installed.
+Install `asciidoc` and `xsltproc` if they are not already installed.

     $ sudo apt-get install asciidoc xsltproc